 Culture flows downward.
-If an organization’s leader does not adhere to the core values and stated purpose of the firm, then the other lawyers and staff won’t buy into it and the culture will become a joke.
+If an organization’s leader does not adhere to the core values and stated the purpose of the firm, then the other lawyers and staff won’t buy into it and the culture will become a joke.
 I have heard horror stories from staff who bought into the firm culture outlined in their initial interview, only to find a few months in that the talk was just, well, talk.

 So, which mistakes can kill your firm’s culture?

-Law Firm Culture Killer #1: Lack of Stated Purpose or Values
+Mistakes That Can Kill Your Firm’s Culture: Lack of Stated Purpose or Values

 At my current firm, client value is one of our four stated standards.
 Actions that reinforce this value include: completing in-person client interviews and actively responding to the feedback; completing after-action interviews and online surveys to determine in real-time what worked well and what we could be doing better, as well as staff training on client service; and constant reminders of why our clients are important.